Electronic Court Reporting (ECR)

-The Twentieth Judicial Circuit is comprised of five counties, Lee, Charlotte, Collier, Glades and Hendry.
-The five counties currently deploy a hybrid model to provide court reporting services: a combination of digital court recording (DCR) and private contractors.
-The DCR system (CourtSmart) captures the record for those court events required to be recorded at public expense.
+The Twentieth Judicial Circuit is comprised of five counties: Lee, Charlotte, Collier, Glades and Hendry.
+The five counties currently deploy a hybrid model to provide court reporting services: A combination of digital court reporter (DCRs) and private contractors.
+The ECR system (CourtSmart) captures the record for those court events required to be recorded at public expense.

-Private court reporting firms, under contract, cover felony trials, grand jury proceedings, and capital and death penalty cases, in each of the five counties.
+In each of the five counties, private court reporting firms that are under contract must cover grand jury proceedings and death penalty cases, and might sometimes cover capital cases or felony trials as well.
 For these cases, the contract court reporter captures the record and provides any ancillary transcripts.
-For transcripts of events recorded by the digital CourtSmart system, a private transcription contractor is used.
+For transcripts of events recorded by the DCRs utilizing the CourtSmart system, a private transcription contractor is used.

 Electronic Court Reporting is required by State Statute or Court Administrative Rule to cover certain due-process proceedings.
 These proceedings include: